-Here are three reasons why you need to monitor your competitors on Facebook:
+Here are some reasons why you need to monitor your competitors on Facebook:

-- success is relative – you only know if you make progress if you can compare your current results with your previous achievements.
+- success is relative – to know if you’re making any progress, you can compare your current results with the previous achievements.
 Thus, the most important thing is to establish and track your own KPIs (key performance indicators).
-But to know if your progress is “great”, “bad” or “mediocre” you have to know where the rest of your industry is and how it is advancing;
+But if you want to know how your progress is – “great”, “bad” or “mediocre”, you have to know where the rest of your industry is and how it is advancing;

-- while it’s great to learn from your own mistakes, it’s better to learn from somebody else’s.
-Following your top competitors and keeping an eye on what your competitors are doing can help you to avoid repeating their mistakes and most of all to develop and refine your own social media strategy and tactics.
-Things like learning what type of content resonates best with their audiences or when it is best to post to build the highest engagement is easy with the right tools in hand and will help you build your competitive advantage and grow faster;
+- while it’s wise and valuable to learn from your own mistakes, actually it’s better to learn from somebody else’s.
+Following your top competitors and keeping an eye on what they are doing can help you to avoid repeating their mistakes and most of all to develop and refine your own social media marketing strategy and adjust best tactics.
+Learning what type of content performs best with their audiences or when it is best to post to get the highest engagement is really easy with the right tools and will help you build your competitive advantage and grow faster;

-- business and customer intelligence at low cost – following ads your competitors are running, listening to what your competitors’ customers say, what problems and requests they have is priceless.
-With such knowledge, you can quickly adjust your product and customer service strategy to win the market.
-And you already have sales leads to contact and convert.
+- business and customer intelligence at low cost – following ads your competitors are running, listening to what their customers say, what problems and requests they have is priceless.
+With such knowledge, you can quickly adjust your product and customer support strategy to win the market.
+You already have sales leads to contact and convert.
 You should be ready to take advantage of every arising opportunity and acquire new customers when your competitor fails to provide them a good service.

-Now that you know why you should keep a close eye on your competitors on Facebook, let’s see how you can do it.
+Now that you know why it’s useful to spy on your competitors on Facebook, let’s see how you can do it.
 One way is to use the social media platform itself.
 Facebook offers built-in insights you can monitor your competitors’ basic stats such as:

 - page fans,

 - the total number of comments, shares and reactions to their posts.